Here it is, the syllabus in all of its glory. It may be a bit long,

 60- 69= D

 Each Unit will feature

 three separate phases.
 In phase builds on the others.
-(Some units will
+First we begin

-is one of the most effective at helping students learn new material,
+that this format is one of the most effective at helping students learn

 Investigation- In the first phase we will make careful observations